Editor's note: The names of the sex workers in this story have been changed to protect their safety.

 In Greece, sex work is legal only in registered brothels.
 But it’s common on the streets, too.
 Years of economic hard times have lured more women into prostitution.
 That’s well known.
 The male sex trade, on the other hand, is little reported, but it appears to be rising as Greece struggles with its economic and refugee crises.

-In past years, many of Athens’ male sex workers were Albanians, Bulgarians, Romanians and Roma.
+In past years, many of Athens’ male sex workers were from countries like Albania, Bulgaria, Romania and sometimes members of the Roma community.
 Recently, they have also included young men from the Middle East and South Asia.

 Sami’s Bar, in the run-down Fylis Street neighborhood, has always been a place to meet young migrants.
 On a recent Saturday night, the small club was packed with young Iranians and older Greeks.
 Iranian and Afghan music blasted on the speakers.
 Shirtless guys danced on the bar, while groups of older men settled in at booths with liquor bottles and buckets of ice.
 Young men mingled with them or stood around, waiting.